 All of our relationships have been under strain due to isolation over the last two years.
 Whether it is because of spending too little time with other people.

 Taking a vacation can help you reconnect with those that you love and care for.
 You can spend time with your spouse.
 With your kids.
 With extended family.
 Or with friends.

 Vacations can help you to reconnect with relationships that have been strained or neglected.
 And it allows you to help improve those relationships and reconnect again.

-Reason #4 to Take a Vacation — To Have Fun:
+Reason #4 to Take a Vacation — To Have Fun for a Mental Break: